KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 - Outsourcing the "modules" to https://github.com/KarenColumbo/Teensy-MIDICV8_testlab for extensive testing, then reassembling them here.

 - Sustain logic working!
 Had approx. a gazillion iterations/variations including "sustain buffer" and flags and subroutines, even thought about some interrupt story.
-In the end it was just a matter of calling two subroutines "sustainNotes()" and "unsustainNotes()" at the right time(s).
+In the end it was just a matter of adding a variable "keyDown" that's independend from note on/off events.

 ### Feb 13th '23